-Tip 25: Use collaboration and information management tools wisely
+Tip 25: Use project portfolio management tools and software wisely

 Maybe you know the expression ‘a fool with a tool is still a fool’.
 Well, it’s also a valid one in the project and program management environment.

-Tools can boost productivity, but need to be treated with care.
+Tools and software can boost productivity, but need to be treated with care.
 Take an informed, rational decision.

 Tip 26: Avoid immortal projects